sashinpivotal/pcf-dev-students-notes/README.md

 ### Trouble-shooting

--   If you are using GitBash under Windows, try the following in order to establish a connection to the PCF
+-   If you are using GitBash under Windows, you might experience a problem when you do
+    `cf login -a api.run.pivotal.io`.
+    Try the following if that happens.

     `cf auth <username> <password>`